TriangleDataCenter/Triangle-Simulator/README.md

 **Triangle-Simulator** is a full-Python prototype simulator for the data of space-based gravitational wave detectors.
 For **Taiji Data Challenge** users, please make sure to look at Tutorial 5.
 If you are interested how the noises and signals are simulated, Tutorial 4 can serve as a brief guide.
-Users who are curious about how the raw data looks like can refer to Tutorial 1 - 3.
+Users who are curious about how the raw data look like can refer to Tutorial 1 - 3.

 ## Features